 Along with the IR Bill, has established several other organizations covering other regulations of Japan’s gambling industry.
 In January 2020, Japan established the Japan Casino Regulatory Commission to manage and regulate the land-based casino operations.
 Aside from the regulatory board, it is also responsible for the possible gambling addictions.

 The Potentials and Cautions on the Gaming Industry

 Since Japan’s problems with the pachinko halls, it has been too cautious with the possibility of increasing the gambling addictions of its countrymen.
 Many Japanese became addicted to the pachinko halls throughout the years, and even Japanese criminals created underground pachinko halls, increasing the crime rate in Japan.

-However, the Japanese government can’t ignore the potentials that the land-based casinos can give to its economy.
+However, the Japanese government can’t ignore the potentials that land-based casinos can give to its economy.
 The rapid increase of the gambling industry worldwide made it the second-largest market in the world.

-Locations of the Casino Resorts
+Japan’s Gambling Industry – proposed locations of the Casino Resorts

 Japan sees the potential of Osaka as a leading candidate for being one of the locations to build the first three casino resorts in the country.
 In 2025, Osaka will host a World Expo proposing the building of the casinos in its artificial island, Yumeshima.